-Last ninja 2 was and still is one of the best games of all time on the Commodore 64, the Amiga port/version on the other hand was one of the major let downs back in the day of C64 to Amiga ports.-.
+Last Ninja 2 was and still is one of the best games of all time on the Commodore 64, the Amiga port/version, on the other hand, was one of the major let downs back in the day of C64 to Amiga ports.-.

 Last Ninja 2 was the first game in the series released for the Amiga, all fans and then-some out there got really excited about it when it was announced.
-A 16 bit version of one of the best 8bit technical marvels of its time was a dream come true, how wrong this would be in the end was a true smack in the face.
+A 16-bit version of one of the best 8bit technical marvels of its time was a dream come true, how wrong this would be in the end was a true smack in the face.

-The port was a lazy one, the graphics was bad as the developer had decided to not put any effort into any of the ports, the Amiga looked exactly like the Atari ST version.
+The port was a lazy one, the graphics were bad as the developer had decided to not put any effort into any of the ports, the Amiga looked exactly like the Atari ST version.

-The Music was of better quality but still far from as good as it could have been, that said , the music is excellent and is the best part of the game.
+The Music was of better quality but still far from as good as it could have been, that said, the music is excellent and is the best part of the game.

-The gameplay, well it does look,feel and sound like a Last Ninja game but as soon as you start “playing” it, that is when you realize how bad this port is.
+The gameplay, well it does look, feel and sound like a Last Ninja game but as soon as you start “playing” it, that is when you realize how bad this port is.
 Everything feels “off” and slow, how they managed to make the redraw so slow is beyond me, there was no need to emulate this part of the C64 version now was it?.

-The controls simply do not work, i felt like if i was about to break the controller when i just moved around and this was back in the day when the game came out, i really don’t want to think how my 40 year old hands would tolerate it today.
+The controls simply do not work, i felt like if i was about to break the controller when i just moved around and this was back in the day when the game came out, i really don’t want to think how my 40-year-old hands would tolerate it today.

 Together with all the above came a very unprecise fighting system and jumping system which made the game much more difficult than it should have been, and that comes from a really hard game in the first place.